-You can reduce your risk of injury by 100% when you get adequate amounts of Vitamin D, compared to athletes who do not get enough of the vitamin, a study finds.
+You can reduce your risk of injury by 100% when you get adequate amounts of Vitamin D, compared to athletes who do not get enough of the vitamin.
 Unfortunately, many athletes have been found to have Vitamin D deficiency, which can get worse during the winter months when the sun–the major source of Vitamin D for most people–is scarce, and training usually occurs indoors.

 Athletes can lower their risk for stress fractures and soothe musculoskeletal pain by increasing their consumption of Vitamin D rich food like egg yolks and fatty fish.
 However, these rarely supply enough Vitamin D to fill the deficiency, largely because the current recommended daily dose of 400 international units (IU) has been found insufficient.
 Actual optimal levels are closer to 1000 to 2000 IU, research says.